Digital Editing: Fundamentals

 - Media Studies

 - Film & Video Production

 Affordable and professional desktop editing software has given all filmmakers an economical and time-efficient way to edit their films using the exact same tools as the pros.
 Creating transitions, filters, titles, layered audio, and multiple versions has never been simpler, but knowing the tools is not enough.
 An understanding of editing conventions and the aesthetics of montage, continuity, and pacing is equally important.
 In this workshop, students learn both.
 Through lectures, demonstrations, and hands-on exercises, the course offers a conceptual and technical introduction to postproduction and nonlinear editing.
-Students become acquainted with workflow and HD video formats, as well as the basic functionality of Media Composer/Avid on Macintosh computers.
-Using their own pre-existing footage, students learn techniques for organizing media, editing picture and sound, and outputting to various formats.
+Students become acquainted with workflow and HD video formats, as well as the basic functionality of Avid Media Composer on Macintosh computers.
+Students learn techniques for organizing media, editing picture and sound, and outputting to various formats.
 This course is not intended for students completing a Film 4 project.
 Bring digital video footage ready to edit and a firewire drive to the first session.

 Course Open to: Degree Students